Skip to Content

 When students interact with patients, families, and health care professionals, “traditional” attire and physician-identifying clothing, such as a white coat with the Carver College of Medicine embroidered logo and a name badge, are appropriate.
 Medical students are expected to identify themselves as students at all times and must assume responsibility to clarify their role to patients.

 The following is excerpted from the University Hospital Advisory Committee (HAC)’s Professional Appearance Policy for staff, faculty, physicians, students, and volunteers who are required by UI Hospitals and Clinics Photo Identification Card Policy to wear a UI Hospitals and Clinics identification badge.
-This policy is effective January 1, 2004 and is available in full online at http://www.uihealthcare.org/otherservices.aspx?id=16194.
+This policy was made effective January 1, 2004 and is available in full online at http://www.uihealthcare.org/otherservices.aspx?id=16194.

 For more information, please call the Staff Information Hotline at 356-2444.